New Zealand Centurions

 3. Designation

 When a person becomes a centurion they are given the designation Cn.
-The C standards for Centurion and n is the count on the number of people who have achieved centurion status in the country (or group of countries in the case of Europe).
+The C standards for Centurion and n is the count on the number of people who have achieved centurion status in the country or group of countries.
 For example, a designation of C39 means the person was the thirty-ninth person to become a centurion in the country.
-If there is possible confusion as to which country is being referred to, a prefix is add: Aus for Australia, Eng for England, Eur or Con for Europe, Mal for Malaysia, NZ for New Zealand and US for United States of America.
+If there is possible confusion as to which country is being referred to, a prefix is added: Aus for Australia, Eur or Con for Europe, Mal for Malaysia, NZ for New Zealand, SA for South Africa, UK for United Kingdom, and US for United States of America.
 A person can have more than one designation.
-Thus a person with the designations of Eng C11341 and Aus C1001 would mean the person was the 11,341-st person to gain centurion status in England and the 1001-st to gain the status in Australia.
+Thus a person with the designations of UK C11341 and Aus C1001 would mean the person was the 11,341-st person to gain centurion status in the UK and the 1001-st to gain the status in Australia.

 4. New Zealand centurions